 What to Expect

-The Village Green celebration will be full of more than 20 different booths representing a wide variety of local folk and traditional arts and cultural organizations.
-The 2019 booths include the Northwest Hawai’I Ohana, Mei Hua Chinese School, Bellingham Metal Arts Guild, Community to Community Development and the Native Arts Collective to name just a few.
+The celebration will be full of more than 20 different booths representing a wide variety of local folk, traditional arts and cultural organizations.
+Booths will include Of Something Rad and Le Gourmet Girl.
 This is the perfect place to introduce children to the arts, crafts and traditions of other cultures.

 Visitors will also be dazzled by live music and dance performances by a variety of groups including:

-Experiencing the art and culture of communities outside your own fosters greater compassion, understanding, and acceptance of others.
-It also educates us by expanding our horizons.
+These two-days are full of the art, music, performances and food that makes Whatcom County such a diverse community.
 No matter what kind of art or music you’re into, you’ll discover something new and learn from other cultures at the Whatcom Cultural Arts Festival.